brandboxmarketplace/Underware/README.md

 I have added a new feature that brings html and node closer together.
 The api is very similar to php, but instead runs javascript in the NodeJS scope.
 Not intended for front-end use, but personally has sped up building pages that require server-side construction within Node.

-> Do not use async actions within templating nodes.
-> Very annoying, but I'm working on it.
+> You must preface async functions with await.

 ```HTML
 <? //inline ?>